nazime1/Principles-of-Software/docs/testing.md

 ## Testing Scope

-There are a few different testing scopes: **Unit Testing** <span style="color:blue;">checks that each module does what it should</span>.
-In Object-Oriented Programming (OOP), unit testing means *class testing*, since classes are easy to break into distinct modules.  **Integration Testing** <span style="color:blue;">verifies that all parts work together as expected</span>.
-Finally, **System Testing** <span style="color:blue;">checks whether the program satisfies functional requirements and works within a large software project</span>.
+There are a few different testing scopes: **Unit Testing** <span style="color:#0091ff;">checks that each module does what it should</span>.
+In Object-Oriented Programming (OOP), unit testing means *class testing*, since classes are easy to break into distinct modules.  **Integration Testing** <span style="color:#0091ff;">verifies that all parts work together as expected</span>.
+Finally, **System Testing** <span style="color:#0091ff;">checks whether the program satisfies functional requirements and works within a large software project</span>.

 ## Testing Strategies

 In addition to different scopes, there are a few different testing strategies, or points of view, we can use to cover our bases.

-**Black Box Testing** requires developers to <span style="color:blue;">ignore the code and test according to specifications</span>.
+**Black Box Testing** requires developers to <span style="color:#0091ff;">ignore the code and test according to specifications</span>.
 Ask, "given some input, is the produced output correct according to the spec?"
 Black Box Tests are specification tests; equivalence partitioning, discussed below, is a black box testing strategy.

 ![](images/bbt.png)

 Black Box Testing is advantageous because it is robust concerning changes in implementation.
 Furthermore, it is independent of implementation, so test data does not need to be changed when the code is changed.
 Black Box Testing also allows for independent testing, where developers unfamiliar with the code base can contribute.
 Most importantly, black box tests can be written before their corresponding code; it is good practice to do so.

-**White Box Testing** is the practice of <span style="color:blue;">covering all possible internal logical paths of the program</span>.
+**White Box Testing** is the practice of <span style="color:#0091ff;">covering all possible internal logical paths of the program</span>.
 Choose paths with knowledge of the implementation to cover as many use cases (or input conditions) as possible.
 Unit testing, integration testing, and control-flow-based testing are white box testing strategies.

 ![](images/wbt.png)